Thennal Abhilash

 Thennal Abhilash (born 30 July 2014) is an Indian child actress who appears in the Malayalam Cinema.
-She is best known for portraying Kunju Fathima in Sesham Mike-il Fathima (2023), Malavika Das in Forensic (2020 film) (2020), Appumol in Minnal Murali (2021), Rukku in Lalitham Sundaram (2022), Balan Daughter in Voice of Sathyanathan (2023), Anya in Rudhran (2023, Vannamayil in Story of Things (2023), Keshav Daughter in Manorathangal (2024).
+She is best known for portraying Kunju Fathima in Sesham Mike-il Fathima (2023), Malavika Das in Forensic (2020), Appumol in Minnal Murali (2021), Rukku in Lalitham Sundaram (2022), Balan Daughter in Voice of Sathyanathan (2023), Anya in Rudhran (2023), Vannamayil in Story of Things (2023), Keshav Daughter in Manorathangal (2024).

 Career

 Thennal started acting with the role of childhood of Malavika Das in the movie Forensic (2020 film) in 2020.
 Her role as Kunju Fathima in Sesham Mike-il Fathima in 2023 was critically acclaimed and she has also got Best Child actress award in 54th Kerala State Film Awards.
 Kutti Thennal and Vasisht Umesh are two emerging dancers whose performances went viral on social media platforms.